Storidge/cio-user-docs/cookbook/cio_volume_with_minio.md

 docker stack deploy --compose-file=minio.yml minio
 ```

-The Minio instance is now available on the cluster at port 9001 and is accessible from any IP address of the cio cluster.
-List the node IPs with the `cio nodes` command:
+The Minio instance is now available on the cluster at port 9001 and is accessible from any IP address of the Storidge cluster.
+List the node IPs with the `cio node ls` command:

 ```
-$ cio nodes
+$ cio node ls
 NODENAME             IP                NODE_ID    ROLE       STATUS c1                   192.168.3.95      4132353b   sds        normal
 c2                   192.168.3.53      dceacd20   backup1    normal